 20. “In My Feelings”

 All that had to be said was “Kiki, do you love me?” and we were all instantly hooked.
 With its catchy crooning and breezy beats, “In My Feelings” was set to be a bona fide hit no matter what.
 But then, right on time, Shiggy started his dance challenge, and the rest was history.
-While we all collectively got sick of the track by the end of Summer 2018, there’s no denying its rightful place in Drake’s canon.
+While we all collectively got sick of the track by the end of Summer 2018, there’s no denying its rightful place in the Hall of Fame of Drake songs.

 Every pop star must reckon with the fact that their death, as opposed to the death of us mere peasants, will be enshrined in the annals of history, along with everything else they do until their great day of judgment.
 Drake had been questioning the burdens of his newfound celebrity for years, but it is here, on the first track of his surprise mixtape at the dawn of 2015, that he ponders this scenario with seriousness that it deserves.

 Has anyone ever sounded so sad to realize that “I’m doing me?”
 As Drake’s first thesis statement on the melancholy of being an in-demand pop star, “Over” has held up surprisingly well over time.
-Using instrumentation that immediately evokes the lush orchestral arrangements hip-hop utilized in a world post Kanye-Late Registration, it is a far cry from the pristine work Drizzy would soon be churning out with his wingman Noah “40” Shebib, but the warmth of the production here is a perfect match for a lamentation on being surrounded by fake fame-chasers.
+Using instrumentation that immediately evokes the lush orchestral arrangements hip-hop utilized in a world post Kanye-Late Registration, it is a far cry from the pristine work Drizzy would soon be churning out with his wingman Noah “40” Shebib, but the warmth of the production here makes for a fitting highlight to this era of old Drake songs.
+Years later, it’s still a perfect lamentation on being surrounded by fake fame-chasers.